mxdyyy/Real-Time-Gesture-Recognition-for-Sign-Language-Translaion/README.md

 ## Proof of Concept
 - **HELLO:** Live input video detecting the gesture for "HELLO".
 - **THANK YOU:** Live input video detecting the gesture for "THANK YOU".
+- **FINE:** Live input video detecting the gesture for "FINE".
+- **I LOVE YOU:** Live input video detecting the gesture for "I LOVE YOU".
+- **HOW ARE YOU:** Live input video detecting the gesture for "HOW ARE YOU".

 [Video of Live Input Footage](https://drive.google.com/file/d/1NYw3qUR5ls4kRQBDCiF9f4NdSBRBNVVt/view?usp=sharing)

 ## Contributors